Joseph-Wairimu/Delani-Studio/README.md

 #### Setup instructions

 The site is easy to run with any browser but I prefer chrome.
+I used 67% screen zoom level used on design.

 #### Bdd
 BDD(Behavior Driven Development)